dodyg/practical-aspnetcore/projects/3-0/README.md

 * [Generic Hosting](/projects/3-0/hosting)

   You will find here how to setup things that you used to do in the previous versions of ASP.NET Core.
+In this sample we also forgo the use of `Startup` class.

   We also start examining the components of the Generic Hosting in the context of setting up your web app.
 The readme in this link contains more information and discussion.